openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

     - identifies a field in the record of the work file.
     - The sorted file will be in sequence on this key field.
     - you can have more than one SortKey
-        - When more than one SortKey is specified, the keys decrease in significance from left to right
+        - when more than one SortKey is specified, the keys decrease in significance from left to right

 - `InputFileName` :